-Use that same idea for video and other content.
+Use that same idea for a video and other content.
 Occasionally send out short, but informative video snippets.
 This caters to those who often flip between tasks in their workday.
-They may just make a place for your content in between tasks.
+They may make a place for your content in between tasks.

 Use Bite-Sized Paragraphs